P^2O: Joint Policy and Prompt Optimization: Introduction

 \section{Introduction}

 Large Language Models (LLMs) have achieved remarkable proficiency across a spectrum of complex reasoning tasks~\citep{jaech2024openai,guo2025deepseek}.
 A defining characteristic of these tasks is the existence of objective verification mechanisms capable of providing deterministic feedback.
 Capitalizing on this, Reinforcement Learning with Verifiable Rewards (RLVR)~\citep{lambert2024tulu} has emerged as a dominant paradigm for reasoning alignment.
-By leveraging outcome-based supervision, RLVR enables models to surpass the limitations of imitation learning, facilitating autonomous exploration of the solution space to optimize reasoning trajectories aligned with rigorous verification signals~\citep{liu2025prorl}.
+By leveraging outcome-based supervision, RLVR enables models to autonomously explore the solution space, thereby bypassing the inherent bottlenecks of imitation learning~\citep{liu2025prorl}.

-Despite its promise, the performance of RLVR is severely constrained when the training data intermixes ``simple samples'' with ``hard samples''---specifically, instances where the model achieves near-zero success rates across $K$ rollouts.
-For hard samples, the model fails to capture reliable gradient feedback due to exploration difficulties and sparse rewards~\citep{song2025outcome}.
-Consequently, the optimization process heavily relies on the accessible signals from simple samples.
-This causes the model to overfit to simple instances, trapping it in a suboptimal policy where it excels at trivial tasks but fails to resolve complex reasoning problems.
+Despite its potential, RLVR is fundamentally bottlenecked by \textit{advantage collapse}: when all rollouts within a group exhibit zero reward variance—whether uniformly succeeding on trivial instances or uniformly failing on challenging ones—the advantage estimates vanish, thereby neutralizing the learning signal~\citep{song2025outcome}.
+This failure mode on hard samples is particularly detrimental; although these instances carry high informational value, they yield no effective supervision.
+Moreover, scaling rollout budgets offers fundamentally limited gains, as a universally failing policy rarely discovers successful trajectories even under extensive sampling.

 Common approaches to mitigate exploration challenges include curriculum learning strategies, which progressively introduce harder samples as training advances~\citep{blakeman2025nemotron}, and various reward shaping techniques that provide intermediate feedback.
 However, curriculum learning requires heuristic-based and computationally expensive schedule generation~\citep{bercovich2025llama}, while reward shaping demands domain-specific expert heuristics.